Noratrieb/blog/content/posts/box-is-a-unique-type.md

 in the current version of stacked borrows. just fine, although it's also not clear whether we want to keep it like this, but I don't think this can reasonable be changed.

+> One thing was just pointed out to me after releasing the post: Mutation usually goes through `&mut T` anyways, even when the value
+> is stored as a `Box<T>`.
+Therefore, all the guarantees of uniqueness are already present when mutating boxes, making the uniqueness
+> of box even less important.

 # noalias, noslow

 There is one clear potential benefit from this box behaviour: ✨Optimizations✨. `noalias` doesn't exist for fun, it's something